CAPSEM

 Download Capsem

-curl -fsSL https://capsem.org/install.sh | sh or download the DMG directly
+curl -fsSL https://capsem.org/install.sh | sh or download a package directly